 HIM: With the ordeal of the journey behind us, it didn’t take long to figure out that we had misunderstood the whole concept of the ‘naked town’.
 Cap D’Agde is actually a family-oriented tourist destination like many others, with a classic mix of natural beauty and tasteless development.
 The part we were so interested in was called the Naturist Village, located at the far west end of the Cap.
 It is a fenced-off, pay-for-admission complex of hotels, shops, night clubs and a long stretch of Mediterranean beach front.
 Within its confines, visitors are free to be nude anywhere – even the grocery store – and there is a definite sexual vibe in the air.

-You would assume that would mean that the Naturist Village is off-limits to children but, well, that was the first of our disappointments.
+Once beyond the gates, I would have assumed the Naturist Village would be off-limits to children but, well, that was the first of our disappointments.
 Once inside, we headed straight to the beach where we almost immediately saw unclothed families cavorting together.
 Straight ahead was an eight year old boy sitting between his naked mother’s spread legs, having sunscreen applied to his shoulders.
 There was the teenage boy sharing snacks with his naked parents, and closer to the water, two pubescent girls were enjoying a nude frisbee game with their father (god, I hope he was their father).
 I’m sure – at least, I think I’m sure – there was nothing unhealthy about it all, but to someone with an intact set of North American-style personal boundaries, it was unsettling.
 How was this place not the preferred destination for international pedophiles?

 We had heard from the couple at Hedo that the beach was divided into separate sections for different groups – gay, lifestyle, nudists, etc. – so we made a left turn to see if we could find a less discomfitting scene.
 Almost immediately, you pointed out a woman giving a man a blow job as he lay back on a blanket.
 We had assumed there would be some kind of partitioning between the different sections, but I really don’t think we were out of eyesight of the family zone at this point.
 In fact, it wasn’t obvious that we were in a different section at all.

-HER: It was more of the same at dinner.
+Anyway, the family feel of the place continued at dinner.
 We ate at a restaurant where everyone was dressed, and we were enjoying people watching – one of our favorite activities in any setting.
 Gradually, we noticed that the dress of the people walking by was becoming more extreme.
-We realized that it was something we had read about in an online review: a sort of informal parade of fetish wear that occurred every evening.
+We realized that it was something we had read about in an online review: a sort of informal parade of fetish wear that occurred every evening before dinner.
 On one hand, we were enjoying the creativity of the leather, lace and latex crowd.
 But we couldn’t help but wonder about the family sitting at the next table, and how they would explain the outfits to their kids.

 As the evening wore on, we thought we might be able to escape the unsettling presence of so many children by checking out one of the sex clubs.
 There must have been at least six of them.
 We picked one that caught our attention and gave it a shot.